 Any protest must be submitted in writing to the tournament director within 15 minutes of the close of the weigh-in.
 In any case when a written protest is filed with the director, it is required that the director must contact the National Office before making a ruling.
 The Fishers of Men National Tournament Trail reserves the right to give a polygraph or other truth verification test to any participant at any time.
 This test does not have to be administered on site and may be set up by the tournament director at his discretion.
 All participants agree to abide by the results of any polygraph or other truth verification test administered.
 In the event of a protest and an off-site polygraph or other truth verification test the tournament director will have the option of mailing all the prizes/trophies to the winning team(s), pending the outcome of the test.

 All members must carry a minimum of $100,000 of liability insurance on any boat they use during any Fishers of Men Tournament.
 Failure to do so, or reporting of false information will result in disqualification of catch.
 Participants must include the company name and either the policy number or the name of the agent binding the coverage on the entry form for each tournament.

-18. VIOLATION OF RULES AND DISQUALIFICATION
+21. VIOLATION OF RULES AND DISQUALIFICATION

-The violation of a tournament rule by an angler may result in loss of fishing time, loss of a specific amount of weight, the loss of weight up to a particular time in the tournament day (eligible for a restart), loss of weight for the entire day, disqualification for the entire tournament or, in an extreme circumstance, ineligibility to participate in future FOM events.
+The violation of a tournament rule by either team member may result in weight loss, the loss of weight up to a particular time in the tournament day (eligible for a restart), loss of weight for the entire day, disqualification for the entire tournament or, in an extreme circumstance, ineligibility to participate in future FOM events.

-20. RULES ENFORCEMENT
+23. RULES ENFORCEMENT